mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 ----------

-This problem typically occurs when an application is developed as a monolithic whole, with the entire business processing combined into a single tier shared with the user interface.
+This problem typically occurs when an application is developed as single monolithic piece of code, with the entire business processing combined into a single tier shared with the user interface.

 As an example, the following conceptual sample code shows part of a web application built by using Web API.
 The web application contains two controllers: